Posted on: April 12, 2017in Blog

-1. How much litigation does the organization get involved on an annual basis?
+1. How much litigation does the organization get involved with on an annual basis?

 Understanding your litigation exposure will help you get a better idea of how comprehensive your data reuse efforts need to be.
 It will help whether you are in a heavily regulated industry, an industry that is litigious by nature, or simply evaluating the litigation history for the organization over a certain period of time

-2. Is there are record of “frequent flier” custodians that are key targets for repeated legal holds, preservation, collection?
+2. Is there a record of “frequent flier” custodians that are key targets for repeated legal holds, preservation, collection?

 Conducting an analysis of who has been involved as custodian sources for legal hold, litigation and discovery efforts, will enable you to identify those sources that are key targets.

 Key targets can be prioritized for data management, data reuse, and data analysis efforts.